 How We Protect Lands

-- Has habitat with high biological value
+- Land includes or supports habitat with high biological value; and

 Preservation strategies used by TECC include:

-- Donation where landowner wants their land preserved for posterity and/or wants a charitable tax deduction;
+- Donation where the landowner(s) wants their land preserved for posterity and/or wants a charitable tax deduction;

 - Purchase in fee title or conservation easement by TECC or one of its partners at fair market value, based on appraisals compliant with state and/or or federal standards and approved by funding agencies;